planttheidea/moize/README.md

 console.log(memoized.getStats()); // {"calls": 2, "hits": 1, "usage": "50%"}
 ```

-**NOTE**: You must be collecting statistics for the data to be populated correctly.
+**NOTE**: You must be collecting statistics for this to be populated.

 #### has(key)